nanadotam/Get-Code-Context/README.md

 ---

 Feel free to reach out if you have any questions or suggestions!

 ```

+### Instructions:
-Make sure to replace `https://github.com/yourusername/java-code-context.git` with your actual GitHub repository URL.
-This `README.md` file now includes instructions for making the script executable, which should help avoid permission issues.
+1. Replace `https://github.com/yourusername/java-code-context.git` with your actual GitHub repository URL.
+2. Customize the `Acknowledgements` section as needed.